Bulat-Ziganshin/EasyProtoBuf/README.md

 ## Using the API

-Even if you are going to implement your own encoder or decoder, we recommend to use [Codegen](codegen) to get a blueprint for your code.
+Even if you are going to implement your own encoder or decoder, we recommend using [Codegen](codegen) to get a blueprint for your code.
 For Person, the generated code is:
 ```cpp
 void Person::encode(easypb::Encoder &pb)